-On the Review tab there is a button that does not show on the contexty menu that will show all comments on the
+On the Review tab there is a button, which does not show on the context menu, that will show all comments on the

 Format comment: Right click on the border of the open comment and from the context menu, select Format Comment.

 The Format Comment dialog appears, with several tabs.